-During the 2014 calendar year, the Residence Life Department in conjunction with the University Police Department conducted the following fire alarm drills in the resident facilities which required all residents to also evacuate the buildings.
-The resident facilities were required to perform at least two fire alarm evacuation drills.
+During the 2016 calendar year, the Residence Life Department in conjunction with the University Police Department conducted the following fire alarm drills in the resident facilities which required all residents to also evacuate the buildings.
+Each Fall and Spring semesters there will be one unannounced evacuation drill per residence hall building.